roktcode/duration-cli/README.md

 * A little bit of lagging might happen when calculating a large number of media files

-* Slightly large download size (mainly because of the bundled version of ffprobe binary which is around 70MB)
+* Slightly large download size

 <br>